pthom/clcache-msbuild-install/Readme.md

 # Caveats with msbuild and clcache :

-## incremental builds with clcache and msbuild

-clcache has serious isses with incremental builds.
-After a full build, you will always get a full rebuild even if you modify only one file !

-There is a pull request that succesfully correct this here: https://github.com/frerich/clcache/pull/319/commits

 ## clcache is not compatible with `/Zi` debug information format : use `/Z7` instead.

 See